mt-mods/protector/README.md

 0.8 - Updated to work with Minetest 0.4.12, simplified textures 0.9 - Tweaked code
 1.0 - Only owner can remove protector
-1.1 - PVP can be disabled for player inside their own protected area using protector_pvp in minetest.conf (requires Minetest 0.4.12 dev and above)
+1.1 - Set protector_pvp to true in minetest.conf to disable pvp in player's own area
+      also setting protector_pvp_spawn will disable pvp in spawn area up to a radius of n blocks